 There are two basic forms of cyberattack that are used against healthcare companies: untargeted and targeted.

 Targeted attacks go after specific data.
 The attackers know what they are attempting to do and the nature of the environment, using those details to form their budget and strategy.
 One example tactic by a cybercriminal is to send the targeted organization blackmail, with details from PHI.
 This strategy will usuallly yield more money than the attacker would get selling it to unrelated parties.
-Because the attacker knows the great value of records obtained via targeted efforts, they will work hard to get it and will keep trying workarounds if they are having difficulty entering the system.
+Because the attacker knows the great value of records obtained via targeted efforts, they will work hard to get it and will keep trying workarounds if they are having difficulty entering the system, for example, one protected by HIPAA managed hosting.

 Top healthcare adversaries